Ash Lumber: The Unsung Hero of Hardwood

 Finishing Ash Lumber

-• Clear water-based or poly: Highlights grain while protecting
+• Clear water based or polyurethane: Highlights grain while protecting

 • Stain: Excellent for colour matching or custom tones